stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 console.log("third");
 ```

-As you can see, the `DisplayData` callback is called immediately and given an argument of `browsers` after `getData` logs _data from API received_ to the console.
+As you can see, the `DisplayData` callback is called immediately and given an argument of `browsers` after `getData` logs `data from API received` in the console.

+I hope now you can see how callbacks can be helpful in asynchronous programming.
+But like all good things, there are downsides to them.

 ## Callback hell

-So in Javascript, as we have learned if we have a time-consuming task or an API request.
+So far, you have learned that if you have a time-consuming task or an API request.
 If there are functions that depend on the output of the time-consuming task, you need to create them as callbacks so that they can be called the moment the task is done.

-So let's say you have over 5 functions that need to work on the data returned by a time-consuming task.
-You need to nest the callbacks in a style known as [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) where one callback passes a value to the nested callback and so on.
+If for example, you have about 5 functions that need to work on the data that the time-consuming function returns, you need to nest the callbacks in a style known as [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style) where one callback passes a value to the nested callback and so on.

-This may sound good in theory but in practice, things can get complex fast as we will learn with the example below.
+This may sound good in theory but in practice, things can get tedious fast as we will learn soon.

-**Example:**
+**Example: 10**

-In our new example, we are going to pretend as if the income $650 is being returned from the server after an API request(I want to keep the code as simple as possible).
+In our new example, we are going to pretend to get the $650 income i from the server after an API request(I want to keep the code as simple as possible).

 We will have callbacks that subtract the expenses such as rent, utility bills, internet, etc from the income.
 Our goal is to get the discretionary income(income remaining after deducting basic living costs).

 The following are the functions that will be doing the calculations: